ibexa/documentation-developer/docs/guide/custom_notifications_for_flex_workflow.md

 To create a custom notification, you have to provide two plugins in the `flex-workflow` bundle, one for the `notificationsPopupView` and second for the `notificationIndicatorView`.

-Start from creating a plugin for `notificationIndicatorView` which is responsible for displaying a text in the notification bar.
+Start with creating a plugin for `notificationIndicatorView` which is responsible for displaying a text in the notification bar.

 You have to start with adding dependencies in `Resources/config/yui.yml`: